MarcoGTL/BachelorProject/README.md

 A Python program that can be used to interactively perform co-segmentation through a graphical user interface.
 This program is part of a collaborative Bachelor's project between Marco Lu & Niek de Vries.
 More information about the program can be found in the Bachelor's theses "Interactive image co-segmentation" and "User-driven image co-segmentation" by Marco and Niek respectively.

 ## Required packages
 This section lists the packages that are required to run the program.
-This could be done using `pip install`.
+This can be done using `pip install`.
+A python version >= 3.6 is required.
 * PyQt5
 * pyqtgraph
 * opencv-contrib-python